- Hsinyen Lai

-The Social Struggle around 'Arabism' in Foreign Policy: Gramsci on the case of Bahrain, 1971-1981
+The Social Formation of Arab Nationalism around Alignments: Gramsci on the case of Bahrain's alignments 1971-1981

 My research interests mainly lie at the intersection of historical sociology and Middle East politics, especially with the focus on ideologies and their (re)production in foreign policy and popular movements as consequence of 'the international' social formation.

-For the case of Bahrain, popular movements related to Arabism had emerged with the advent of Bahrain's modernisation process motivated by British colonialism.
-Since the late 1960s, they were then ideologically influenced by the rise of New Arab Left in the Middle East, the Marxist-Leninist revolutions in Arabia and more broadly the international solidarity movement.
-While Bahrain achieved its political independence in 1971, a process of historical reconstruction as 'passive revolution'- the 1973 parliamentary experiment in particular- was initiated by the Al Khalifa regime to forge an integral state of Bahrain and, if successful, weather the regional revolutions by ideologically linking itself to 'civil society'.
-However, under the pressure of geopolitical and capitalist competition, this process was interrupted.
-The struggle between different social forces was unsolved, and ideological disconnection between the Al Khalifa and civil society remained.
-As result, as a non-hegemonic state of Bahrain, the Al Khalifa failed to derive ideological powers from society for making state foreign policy toward alignment.
-In a dilemma of making its open alignment with the US, the Al Khalifa was then outsourcing ideological powers to other states, regional and international issues.
-This course, intertwined with historical conditions and contingencies, then created different alignment alternatives for the Al Khalifa in the second half of the 1970s and early 1980s.
-Also, it brought about the effect of reconceptualizing the notion of Arabism in Bahrain's foreign policy, which was confirmed by Iranian revolution in 1979 and the Iran-Iraq war that paved the road to Bahrain's participation in the GCC.
-This is a historical process of which Arabism in Bahrain's foreign policy was socially formed, and what I call 'ideological fix'.
+For the case of Bahrain, Arab nationalism related to popular movements had emerged with the advent of Bahrain's modernisation process motivated by British colonialism since the 1920s.
+In the late 1960s, it was then ideologically influenced by the rise of New Arab Left movement in the Middle East, the Marxist-Leninist revolutions in Arabia and more broadly the international anti-imperialist manifesto.
+While Bahrain achieved its formal independence in 1971, a process of historical reconstruction as passive revolution- the 1973 parliamentary experiment in particular- was initiated by the Al Khalifa regime to attempt an integral state of Bahrain and, if successful, to weather the regional revolutions by ideologically linking itself to 'civil society'.
+However, under the pressure of geopolitical competition and capitalist formation, this process was interrupted.
+The struggle between different social forces was unsolved, and an ideological disconnection between the Al Khalifa and civil society remained.
+As result, the Al Khalifa failed to derive ideological powers from civil society for making state foreign policy toward alignments.
+In a dilemma of making its open alignment with the US, the Al Khalifa was then outsourcing ideological powers to Saudi Arabia.
+Then, in the second half of the 1970s and early 1980s, a series of extended events created different alignment alternatives for the Al Khalifa.
+Also, it brought about the effect of reconceptualizing the notion of Arab nationalism in Bahrain's foreign policy, which was later confirmed by Iranian revolution in 1979 and the Iran-Iraq war, paving the road to Bahrain's participation in the GCC.
+This historical process of which Arab nationalism around Bahrain's foreign policy changed qualitatively over time is what I call 'ideological fix'.